 How do you get visa support for a tourist trip?
 There are two options:

 Option 1.
 Ask for it directly from the Hotel, they can either fax or email it to you.
-While the document should be free in theory, the hotels usually charge a fee.
-I recommend that you contact the hotel and ask for information about the visa support.
-They might provide it for free though they will mostly like charge between $20 and $50.
+While the document should be free in theory, the hotels usually charge a fee (between AUD$25 and AUD$60).

 Option 2.
 Getting a letter of invitation on your own.
-If a hotel asks a large amount or if you simply want to do things more quickly without having to call or email each individual hotel, there are a multitude of businesses that can quickly provide the letter online.
+If you simply want to do things more quickly without having to call or email each individual hotel, there are a multitude of businesses that can quickly provide the letter online.
+The advantage of this option is that once you have obtained the visa, you can change hotels.
 Remember that you don’t have to have a hotel reservation in order to get visa support.
-In fact, the hotel can give it to you regardless of whether you stay with them and if you decide to stay somewhere else, nothing will happen.
-(You may find a cheaper hotel or one that you simply like better than the original hotel; you are not obligated to stay in the hotel that provides you with the visa support).

 In the latest letters of invitation that I’ve received online, I put two random hotels (one in St. Petersburg and one in Moscow) and I didn’t end up staying in either hotel.
 The only important thing is that you include the cities in which you’ll be staying.